Ipay4all/Nikunj-iOS/README.md

 	- In general, make sure to double check your project settings.
 	- There is a starter project with some of this configured already, but you’ll need to make sure the final matches the requirements.

-All of the goals and requirements for your local ENV and general performance of work enumerated here are the *same* as what you will need to perform the work on a day-to-day basis, so consider this challenge as both a test of your skills, and an orientation to our development workflow for senior engineers. (aka, no lost time if you do end up joining the team).

 **Git**
 * Maintain code on git (github/gitlab).